 12/4 means approximately 3″ thick

-A saw that cuts lumber from a log is very large and aggressive, so the resulting lumber is known as “rough sawn” and the surfaces of the boards are . . . yes, rough.
+A saw that cuts lumber from a log is very large and aggressive, so the resulting lumber is known as “rough sawn” and the surfaces of the boards are . . . yes, rough and inconsistent.
 This lumber needs to be planed smooth and flat before being sized for the project at hand.

 Enter S2S.
 Lumber that is S2S was rough at one time, but now it’s been planed smooth and flat.
 Naturally, that process removes some thickness and answers the age old question, “Why isn’t 4/4 lumber a full one inch thick?”

 Actual measured thickness on 4/4 lumber that’s S2S is 13/16″.
 According to the NHLA rules, 13/16″ is the standard acceptable thickness of surfaced 4/4 lumber.
 (Note: you can view the current edition of the NHLA rule book here.)

 Rough lumber needs to be dressed with a planer and/or jointer and this is where a lumber dealer like Woodworkers Source has to make a tough decision.
 Have the lumber surfaced smooth and clean, or sell it rough?
 There are benefits to both, but it’s impractical to stock both.

 Rough Sawn Lumber (RGH)

 – Usually costs less

 – Most of the time you can yield more thickness than the standard surfaced thickness

 – Difficult to inspect grain, figure, and color

 - Heavier, therefore costs more per board foot to ship

 – Usually easier for the less-equipped woodworker to use